yingzhang2e/MetaDefender-4-0-0-ClientApp/README.md

 * It used Gradle and some developers are use Maven not Gradle
 * Its samples used com.github.tomakehurst.wiremock.client.WireMock.*

+## How to use Metadefender Core v4 REST API?
-## This project will give instruction for a Java developer to use metadefender-core-client easier
+>This project will give instruction for a Java developer to use metadefender-core-client easier

 Steps:
 1. Go to https://www.opswat.com/ and "Start Free Trial"